essbee808/factivity/README.md

 ## License

-Ez-rsvp is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+FACTivities is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).